salesforcecli/plugin-packaging/messages/package_pushupgrade_schedule.md

 Overrides the value of the target-dev-hub configuration variable, if set.

-# flags.package-version-id.summary
+# flags.package.summary

 ID (starts with 04t) of the package version that the package is be upgraded to.
 The package version must be an active, non-beta package version.

-# flags.scheduled-start-time.summary
+# flags.start-time.summary

 Specify the date and time (UTC) when the push upgrade is processed.
 Set this value to the earliest time that you want Salesforce to attempt to start the upgrade.

+# flags.org-file.summary

+The filename of the .csv file that contains the list of orgs that need the package upgrade.

 # flags.org-list.summary

-The filename of the .csv file that contains the list of orgs that need the package upgrade.
+Supply subscriber organization ids that can be pushed upgrade.

 # error.invalid-package-version